2012 Capital City 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held before the race on Friday.
 The first session lasted 120 minutes long, while the second was 45 minutes long.
 Mark Martin was quickest with a time of 21.309 seconds in the first session, under nine-hundredths of a second faster than Biffle.
 Paul Menard was third, followed by Clint Bowyer, Joey Logano, and Johnson.
 A. J. Allmendinger was seventh, still within two-tenths of a second of Martin's time.
 Also in the first session, Menard collided into the wall after his throttle stuck, causing a red-flag to clean the track.
 In the second practice session, Earnhardt Jr. was fastest with a time of 21.800 seconds, only 0.026 seconds quicker than second-placed Edwards.
 Landon Cassill took third place, ahead of Jeff Gordon, Kyle Busch and Bowyer.
 Michael McDowell managed to be seventh quickest.

 Forty-five cars were entered for qualifying, but only forty-three would race because of NASCAR's qualifying procedure.
 Martin clinched his 53rd pole position during his career, with a time of 21.040 seconds.
 He was joined on the front row of the grid by Edwards.
 Harvick qualified third, Allmendinger took fourth, and Kyle Busch started fifth.
 Gordon, Hamlin, Truex Jr., Kasey Kahne, and Earnhardt Jr. rounded out the first ten positions.
 The two drivers who failed to qualify for the race were Scott Riggs and J. J. Yeley, who had times of 21.807 and 22.030 seconds.